odamak/GraphCoolTutorial/README.md

 # Instructions to run project
-navigate to server file and
+navigate to project directory

 > npm install

 > npm install -g graphcool-framework

-Create the file structure for the backend in a directory called `server`:
+(Optional) Create the file structure for the backend in a directory called `server`:

 > graphcool-framework init server

-Open a terminal and navigate into the server directory.
+(Optional) Open a terminal and navigate into the server directory.
 Then deploy the server with the following command:

 > graphcool-framework deploy

-Still in the server directory in your terminal, run the following command:
+(To have GraphQL service for executing queries and mutations) Still in the server directory in your terminal, run the following command:

 > graphcool-framework playground

-If you haven’t already, you need to install create-react-app using npm:
+In case you need it, install create-react-app using npm:

 > npm install -g create-react-app